Sup3Legacy/FerrOS/docs/report/report.md

 ## Program/kernel interaction

-A program cannot by itself interact with the user or with the underlying hardware, as all software and hardware ressources are managed by the kernel (our drivers are all part of the kernel space for simplicity sakes).
+A program cannot by itself interact with the user or with the underlying hardware, as all software and hardware resources are managed by the kernel (our drivers are all part of the kernel space for simplicity sakes).
 Every interaction between a program and the kernel is done via either a forced context switch or a software interrupt, implementing a syscall.

-When a program requires a ressource from the kernel, it generates a syscall, whose number corresponds to a pre-defined list of possible syscalls
+When a program requires a resource from the kernel, it generates a syscall, whose number corresponds to a pre-defined list of possible syscalls

 ## User-space